kesalkarsaket/delta-crypto-tracker/README.md

 start	query	integer	true	Start time: unix timestamp in seconds end	query	integer	true	End time: unix timestamp in seconds Enumerated Values

+**perfomance improvements**
+Performance Optimizations

+-This application processes high-frequency real-time market data streams including ticker updates, trades, order book updates, and candlestick data via WebSockets.
+To ensure smooth UI rendering and efficient resource usage, several performance optimizations were implemented.
+- A single shared WebSocket connection is used across the application to avoid multiple connections and reduce network overhead, while different components subscribe to the required streams through reusable hooks.
+- To prevent excessive UI re-renders caused by rapid incoming updates, throttling and batching techniques are applied so that multiple incoming messages are processed together before updating the React state.
+Rendering updates are synchronized with the browser’s rendering cycle using requestAnimationFrame, which ensures smoother visual updates and avoids layout thrashing during high-frequency data streams.
+- Additionally, memoization techniques such as React.memo, useMemo, and useCallback are used to prevent unnecessary component re-renders, particularly for frequently updating components like price tickers and tables.
+- For efficient data handling, incremental updates are applied instead of replacing entire datasets—for example, updating only changed ticker prices or appending new trades rather than reloading the entire trade list.
+- Historical candlestick data is preprocessed and sorted by timestamp before rendering to ensure correct chart behavior and avoid repeated sorting during re-renders.
+Heavy UI components such as charts, order books, and trade lists are loaded only when needed to improve initial page load performance.
+- Finally, user preferences like favorite coins are stored in localStorage so that the UI can be restored instantly on refresh without additional processing.
+These optimizations collectively ensure the application can handle high-frequency financial data streams efficiently while maintaining smooth UI performance and minimal resource consumption.